ibm-cloud-docs/Cloudant/accounts/http.md

 {: #response-headers}

 Response headers are returned by the server when you send back content.
 They include a number of different fields.
-Many of the fields are standard HTTP response headers and have no significance with regard to how {{site.data.keyword.cloudant_short_notm}} operates.
+Many of the fields are standard HTTP response headers and have no significance regarding how {{site.data.keyword.cloudant_short_notm}} operates.
 The supported HTTP response headers that are important to {{site.data.keyword.cloudant_short_notm}} are as shown in the following list.

 *	`Cache-Control`